whisthq/whist/.github/PULL_REQUEST_TEMPLATE/promotion.md

 #### Display

-- [ ] Resizing the SDL window blocks at minimum resolution
-- [ ] Rapid resizing of the SDL window works seamlessly
+- [ ] Rapid resizing of a cloud tab works seamlessly
-- [ ] Minimizing and maximizing the SDL window works without interruptions
+- [ ] Minimizing and maximizing a cloud works without interruptions

 #### Clipboard